StanfordVL/sail-blog-new-post/_posts/2022-07-21-understanding-incontext.md

 src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.0/MathJax.js?config=TeX-AMS_CHTML"></script>

-*In this post, we provide a Bayesian inference framework for in-context learning, a key emergent behavior in large language models like GPT-3, and some empirical evidence for it, highlighting the differences from traditional supervised learning.
-This blog post primarily draws from the theoretical framework for in-context learning from [An Explanation of In-context Learning as Implicit Bayesian Inference](https://arxiv.org/abs/2111.02080) [^BI] and experiments from [Rethinking the Role of Demonstrations: What Makes In-Context Learning Work?](https://arxiv.org/abs/2202.12837) [^RRD], showing its unique learning behavior.*
+*In this post, we provide a Bayesian inference framework for in-context learning in large language models like GPT-3 and show empirical evidence for our framework, highlighting the differences from traditional supervised learning.
+This blog post primarily draws from the theoretical framework for in-context learning from [An Explanation of In-context Learning as Implicit Bayesian Inference](https://arxiv.org/abs/2111.02080) [^BI] and experiments from [Rethinking the Role of Demonstrations: What Makes In-Context Learning Work?](https://arxiv.org/abs/2202.12837) [^RRD].*

 **TL;DR** – In-context learning is a mysterious emergent behavior in large language models (LMs) where the LM performs a task just by conditioning on input-output examples, without optimizing any parameters.
 In this post, we provide a Bayesian inference framework for understanding in-context learning as “locating” latent concepts the LM has acquired from pretraining data.
 This suggests that all components of the prompt (inputs, outputs, formatting, and the input-output mapping) can provide information for inferring the latent concept.
-We connect this framework to empirical evidence on how in-context learning still works when provided training examples with random outputs.
+We connect this framework to empirical evidence where in-context learning still works when provided training examples with random outputs.
 While output randomization cripples traditional supervised learning algorithms, it only removes one source of information for Bayesian inference (the input-output mapping).
 Finally, we present missing gaps and avenues for future work and invite the community to join us in further understanding in-context learning.

 ### Content
 1. [The mystery of in-context learning](#the-mystery-of-in-context-learning)